marekweb/oak-php/README.md

 The PSR-0 standard describes the preferred file structure for PHP applications.
 The directory tree mirrors namespaces, and files are named after classes.
 A class called `\foo\bar\MyClass` is expected to be found in `foo/bar/MyClass.php`.
 Oak's PSR-0 compliant autoloader makes class loading transparent.

-The Oak root directory is used as the root of the namespace layout, and Oak's own classes are located in the `oak` namespace.
 Multiple apps can coexist in the same directory structure by using separate namespaces.

-Additionally, a `public` directory located in the app's namespace directory contains the necessary `.htaccess` and `app.php` files.
-The web server must be configured to point to this directory.
-The `app.php` file contains the configuration specific to the app, and loads the `init.php` file in the Oak root which contains the global Oak configuration.
+This follows from the assumption that each app should have its own namespace.
+Oak's own classes are located in the `oak` namespace.

 Decoupling
 ----------